lucas-barake/git-book-cheatsheet/README.md

 - `--mixed` will pretend you never added the file to the staging area (#2).
 - `--hard` will pretend you never modified the file (#1).

-#### Amend
+### Amend

 You sometimes may have already committed a file, but noticed that there is something you want to change.
 You open the file, change its content, and go back again to your CLI.
 If you add the file to the staging area and commit it, you will be left with two commits.
 One is from before you made the modification, and the other is from after you made it.

 The process would look like the following:

-1. File has already been committed
+1. File has already been committed.
-2. You modify the file once again
+2. You modify the file once again.
-3. You add the file to the staging area
+3. You add the file to the staging area.
-4. You commit the file with the new changes
+4. You commit the file with the new changes.
-5. You are left with two different commits
+5. You are left with two different commits.

 You can avoid this by doing the following:

-1. File has already been committed
+1. File has already been committed.
-2. You modify the file once again
+2. You modify the file once again.
-3. You add the file to the staging area `git add <file>`
+3. You add the file to the staging area `git add <file>`.
-4. You use the `git commit --amend` to pass the state of the file you just modified to the message of the already committed file
+4. You use the `git commit --amend` to pass the state of the file you just modified to the message of the already committed file.
-5. You run `git log` and notice that there is only one commit with the correct state
+5. You run `git log` and notice that there is only one commit with the correct state.

 ```
 git commit --amend
 ```

-### Removing and Restoring Files
+### Removing, Reverting, and Restoring Files

-If you want to remove a file from the repository and locally you can use the `rm` command
+If you want to remove a file from the repository and locally you can use the `rm` command.

 ```
 git rm <file>